pdenuyl2/Phytoxigene_automated_analysis/README.md

 **Test 4:**	Checks every standard curve reaction to see if greater than - 3 standard deviations from respective average master curve point

 **Test 5:**	Confirms CT of NTC is above 36
-Identify amplification (contamination) in NTC
+-Identify amplification (contamination) in NTC

 **Test 6:**	Confirms amplification is not greater than the limit of detection (100 copies per reaction).
 Determined by standard curve point NA015.
-Identify substantial amplification (contamination) in gDNA extraction control
+-Identify substantial amplification (contamination) in gDNA extraction control

 **Test 7:**	Confirms IAC from each sample does not deviate more than 1.5 cycle threshold from NTC IAC
-A sample IAC over 1.5 cycle threshold from the NTC IAC suggests inhibition
+-A sample IAC over 1.5 cycle threshold from the NTC IAC suggests inhibition
-A sample IAC under 1.5 cycle threshold from the NTC IAC does not indicate any issue
+-A sample IAC under 1.5 cycle threshold from the NTC IAC does not indicate any issue

 **Test 8:**	Checks every sample run in duplicate to confirm measures don’t differentiate beyond 0.5 cycle threshold (CT)
-Identify disagreement between replicates
+-Identify disagreement between replicates

 **Test 9:**	Checks every reaction to confirm it has a higher CT than the top point (NA026) calculated (average) for the master standard curve
-Confirms sample does not exceed upper bounds of master curve
+-Confirms sample does not exceed upper bounds of master curve

 **Test 10:**	[only included in manual template] Checks that the reaction is equal to or above the limit of detection for the assay (>=45 copies/reaction)